BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_18.md

 You'll notice that Espeon and Glaceon won't both be able to follow you at the same time, so you'll need to position the one you don't wanna take with you in the right place.
 You'll see what I mean now: switch to Glaceon outside, then head to the left of the nearby pallet of glass.
 Talk to Glaceon, and tell it to stay where it is.
 Head back to get Espeon, who can use telekinesis to move glass.
 Back on the side where Glaceon is, move this glass pallet up by interacting with it, then pressing up.

 From here, go right across the sand, then up at the first lava bridge.
 Move the glass at the top to the left, then smash your way into the nearby room via the window.

+!dbattle(["Deryl", :TechNerd, 2], ["Naoman", :TechNerd, 2], "Factory Field")

 Defeat the two scientists here, then talk to the monitor at the top to unlock the elevator.

 Back outside, move the right glass pallet down to save a bit of time later on.
 Make your way to the bottom right corner of this room and move the glass up to get the *Sablenite*.
 Move this pallet back down by going around.

 Heading left, you'll see three pallets of glass close to each other.
 Before we move these, you're going to want to actually swap Espeon for Glaceon.
 Drop off Glaceon on the right side of these three pallets.
 Go pickup Espeon once more, and move the pallets respectively up, left, and down to open a path.

 From here, swap back to Glaceon, then drop it off near the ladder in the bottom right.
 Head back up to grab Espeon, then make your way back to the ladder where Glaceon is.
-Move the nearby glass up, then enter the door along this path.
-Past a grunt is 2 *EV Boosters*.
+Move the nearby glass up, then enter the door to the right.

+!battle(["Arcturus", :NWCultist, 1], "Factory Field")

-Anyways, head outside and go left.
+Grab the 2 *EV Boosters* then return to the main room and go left.
 Move the bottom-most of the three glass pallets back up so we can pass along the bottom.
 Switch to Glaceon and make a path over the ice in the bottom left.
 Switch back to Espeon.

 Enter the bottom left room where we found the key.
 Move each of the five glass pallets left to reach *TM29 Psychic*!
 Exit this room.
 Cross the lava and move the nearby glass up.
 Go right from here, and move a glass pallet to the right to get the *Gyaradosite*!

 Make your way to Glaceon, and reverse the steps we took to get both Pokémon to the bottom so that both Pokémon are now back towards the top.
 After clearing a path to the elevator in the top left corner, switch to Glaceon and head up to B1F.

 From here, follow the path to the left, bridging gaps with ice.
 Enter the next room.

+!battle(["Kaiden", :NWCultist, 1], "Factory Field")

 Defeat the grunt to pick up 3 *Exp.
 Candy XL* and an *EV Tuner*.
 Back at the elevator, go straight to the right and use Glaceon to bridge a gap towards *PULSE Readout 8*.
 Up and left from here, you'll find a room containing glass, so we'll come back later.
 Continue bridging gaps and enter the room on the right.

 Back in Ametrine Mountain, we made a choice whether or not to give Blake the Ruby Ring.
 If we gave him the ring, we will have the following fight: